arijitdasgupta/BlueTransistor/README.md

 Also you can go to `/` for a webpage doing the same thing

 TODO:
- - Write a better color palette
+ - Write a better color selector
  - Write better status feedback
  - Write a better kill script for the process
  - Write bot code with web-hooks